wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Frequently Asked Questions ==

+=  Plugin Fails when activated with Parse error =

-= Parse error: parse error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' =
+    Parse error: parse error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}'

 This indicates that you have your WordPress site configured to run using PHP4 whereas this plugin requires PHP5.
-When using Apache as the web server, you can edit the .htaccess file at the root of your WordPress installation and add these two lines:
+When using Apache as the web server, you can edit the __.htaccess__ file at the root of your WordPress installation and add these two lines:
-`

     AddType x-mapp-php5 .php
     AddHandler x-mapp-php5 .php
-`

 = Where do I see the data? =